CALL ACE 954-953-5861

 Child Products

 When you have an infant or toddler, you likely purchase many products for them, both out of necessity and convenience.
 However, these products are regularly subject to recall due to defects that might result in injuries to your child.
+Some child products that commonly malfunction are:

 • Cribs